 Whilst you are now able to communicate with clients through a myriad of video conferencing tools, you are still lacking that physicality of face-to-face meetings.
 It isn’t something that you are able to facilitate at the moment and not for the foreseeable future either.
-Even in a post-Covid world, willingness to travel or to attend mass-events will be different.
+Even in a post-Covid world, willingness to travel or to attend mass-events is likely to alter.

 When helping our clients rapidly prepare and adjust for the ‘now’, we have one eye firmly focused on what that future looks like, ensuring that the tools and experiences put in place currently have real value and a lifespan for the longer term.

 What the ‘now’ represents is a need to replicate the physical interactions through virtual event platforms and there are some good tools out there.

 But, with any kind of event, engaging and connecting with customers, is the key.
 There is great value to be had in going beyond simply trying to replicate real world environments.
 Instead, creating a virtual environment, which is built specifically around your customer’s needs and making use of the unique advantages to be had within a digital environment.